milexm/student-book-service/readme.md

 ### Using a Client App
 Noramlly you interact with the service using its API from within your clinet application.
-To see how to create and use such application, see [Student Book Service Client.md](Student Book Service Client.md).
+To see how to create and use such application, refer to <a href="Student Book Service Client.md">Student Book Service Client</a>.

 ## API Reference